Tulane University School of Law: Rankings

-In scoring that runs from .14 (least ethnically diverse) to .73 (most diverse), Tulane's diversity index, according to the latest U.S. News & World Report Law School Diversity Index, is .33, with Hispanic students the largest minority at 8% of the student body.
+In scoring that runs from .14 (least ethnically diverse) to .73 (most diverse), Tulane's diversity index, according to the 2018 U.S. News & World Report Law School Diversity Index, is .33, with Hispanic students the largest minority at 8% of the student body.
 By way of comparison, among the top ten of U.S. News & World Report's Best Law Schools, those nearest to Tulane in this category are Duke University, with a score of .42, and University of Virginia, at .37.